maurorossi21/maurorossi21/README.md

 **💫 About Me:**

 **Hello!
-I’m Mauro, a future Pentester and Back end enthusiast currently focusing on back-end development.
-I'm committed to building a strong foundation in CyberSecurity as I work towards mastering back-end development.**
+I’m Mauro, a future Pentester.
+I'm committed to building a strong foundation in CyberSecurity.**

-- **My goal is to be comfortable with Pentesting, Python, Linux, Bash within 2 years.**

-- **Q1:** **Then, I want to pursue cybersecurity certifications like CompTIA Security+,PJPT, OSCP, AWS Security and others to strengthen my expertise.**
+- **Q1:** **Then, I want to pursue cybersecurity certifications like CompTIA Security+,PJPT, OSCP to strengthen my expertise.**
-- **Q2:** **I am also committed to advancing my back-end development proficiency through continued work with python/django.**
 - **Feel free to check out my progress and projects here on GitHub :)**

 ## 🌐 Socials: